kalyaninagaraj/Snakes-And-Ladders/README.md

 The most likely path from cell 0 to cell 100 is [0, 6, 26, 32, 38, 77, 100].
 This path requires 6 moves and is achieved with probility 2.1433470507544607e-5.
 ```
+Time to complete the game follows a discrete phase-type distribution, whose mass function and density are plotted
 ## Online (mostly) resources
 ### Lecture notes, videos, and book chapters:
 1. Introduction to Probability Models, 11th Ed., Sheldon M. Ross, Section 4.6